 - Cornell Center for Materials Research (CCMR)

 - Laboratory of Atomic and Solid State Physics (LASSP)

-We focus on a number of areas at the forefront of this broad field: I) Complex Fluids – where the interactions between microscopic particles suspended in a fluid control material properties; II) Biological tissues – where the organization of cells and biopolymer networks controls tissue properties; III) Biolocomotion – where emergent properties of neural networks control mechanisms needed to maintain flapping flight; IV) Origami materials – where folding tailors the shape, mechanics, and transformations of the resulting materials; V) Magnetic Handshake Materials – where we build microscopic robots too small to see with the naked eye that are controlled by computer chips that dictate the local interactions; and VI) Magnetic Handshake Materials – where we use magnetic dipole patterns on microscopic particles to dictate their interactions with one another.
+We focus on a number of areas at the forefront of this broad field: I) Complex Fluids – where the interactions between microscopic particles suspended in a fluid control material properties; II) Biological tissues – where the organization of cells and biopolymer networks controls tissue properties; III) Biolocomotion – where emergent properties of neural networks control mechanisms needed to maintain flapping flight; IV) Origami materials – where folding tailors the shape, mechanics, and transformations of the resulting materials; V) Microscopic Robotics – where we build microscopic robots too small to see with the naked eye that are controlled by computer chips that dictate the local interactions; and VI) Magnetic Handshake Materials – where we use magnetic dipole patterns on microscopic particles to dictate their interactions with one another.
 Understanding the nested physical principles that act on different length scales in such systems remains one of the most challenging and interesting problems in the field of Soft Condensed Matter Physics.